kernelci/kernelci-api/doc/local-instance.md

 ---
-title: "Getting Started"
+title: "Local instance"
-date: 2023-07-24
+date: 2023-09-01
-description: "Setting up a local instance"
+description: "Setting up a local KernelCI instance"
-weight: 1
 ---

 This guide should provide all the basic information to set up a local